paymill/paymill-oxid-4.6/README.md

 # Template-Support

 - Basic and Azure template are supported by default.
-- To support a custom template adapt the template structure within the out/azure directory to your custom theme.
+- To support a custom template adapt the template structure within the modules/paymill/out/blocks directory to your custom theme.
+The files most interesting for you are 'paymill_select_payment.tpl and 'paymill_select_header.tpl'.

 ## Enable Basic Templatesupport
 - Open "Shoproot/out/basic/tpl/page/checkout/payment.tpl" in your preferred editor.